Shang Yang: Biography

 In 341 BC, Qin attacked the state of Wei.
-Yang personally led the Qin army to defeat Wei, and eventually Wei ceded the land west of the Yellow River to Qin.
-For his role in the war, Yang received 15 cities in Shang as his personal fief and became known as the lord of Shang (Shang Jun) or Shang Yang.
+Gongsun personally led the Qin army to defeat Wei, and eventually Wei ceded the land west of the Yellow River to Qin.
+For his role in the war, Gongsun received 15 cities in Shang as his personal fief, becoming known as the lord of Shang (Shang Jun) or Shang Yang.
 According to the Records of the Grand Historian, with his personal connections while serving in the court of Wei, Shang Yang invited Gongzi Ang, the Wei general, to negotiate a peace treaty.
 As soon as Ang arrived, he was taken prisoner, and the Qin army attacked, successfully defeating their opponents.

-Mark Edward Lewis once identified his reorganization of the military as responsible for the orderly plan of roads and fields throughout north China.
-This might be far fetched, but Yang was as much a military reformer as a legal one.
-Yang oversaw the construction of Xianyang.
+Shang Yang oversaw the construction of Xianyang.
+Mark Edward Lewis considered reorganization of the military as potentially responsible for the orderly plan of roads and fields throughout north China.
+This might be far fetched, but Gongsun was as much a military reformer as a legal one.

 The Shang Yang school of thought was favoured by Emperor Wu of Han, and John Keay mentions that Tang figure Du You was drawn to Shang Yang.